TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/examples/README.md

 ### Example 4

 `complex.py` Contains an example showing how to design a complex hypothetical Neural Network, which takes associative inputs as well in accordance with a gain.
 There are 6 layers in total, of which 4 are hidden and 1 input and 1 output layer.
 The 5th layer is connected as a recurrence to the 2nd layer.
 However, the weights are adjusted such that the recurrence is not able to show it's effect.

+### Example 5

+`large.py` Contains an example showing how to design a Large Static Neural Network, which has a large number of layers.
+There are 30 Layers in total, 2 of which are input and output and the other 28 are hidden.
+In order to pass the parameters of the network a loop structure is used.